 Atlanta Botanical Gardens

 The splash pad is located in the Children’s Garden and is mainly enclosed, so it’s really convenient to keep an eye out for the little ones.
 They recently expanded the nearby bathrooms, so diaper and clothing changes are super easy.
-This is attraction is free with paid admission to the gardens.
+This attraction is free with paid admission to the gardens.

 Centennial Park: Fountain of Rings Splash Pad